 Select A Topic:

-A similar situation can occur in the duodenum (the first part of your small bowel), where duodenal ulcers can cause a similar problem
+A similar situation can occur in the duodenum with duodenal ulcers.

-Crohns disease, a form of inflammatory bowel disease, can cause structuring or narrowing in your small bowel, in a similar way to the conditions I've already mentioned.
+Crohns disease, a form of inflammatory bowel disease (IBD), can cause stricturing or narrowing in your small bowel, in a similar way to the conditions I've already mentioned.
 It can rarely involve the stomach, but because it's a form of IBD, other symptoms such as abdominal pain, diarrhea (sometimes bloody), weight loss and mouth ulcers can occur.

-Gastroparesis is a condition of the stomach which prevents the normal contractions, known as peristalsis, from occurring.
+Gastroparesis is a condition of the stomach where the normal contractions, known as peristalsis, are lost.

-It is most commonly associated with diabetes, but can also occur with other conditions such as amyloid and neurological conditions such as multiple sclerosis.
+It is most commonly associated with diabetes, but can also occur with other illnesses such as amyloid and neurological conditions such as multiple sclerosis.
 It can also be caused by drugs such as opiates (morphine, diamorphine, codeine etc) and some forms of antidepressants.